Yan'an Forum: Legacy

 Key quotations from Yan'an Talks form the basis of the section on "Culture and Art" in the Maoist text Quotations from Chairman Mao Zedong.
 The Gang of Four's dramatic interpretation of the Yan'an Talks during the Cultural Revolution led to a new CCP-sanctioned form of political art, revolutionary opera.
 Conversely, certain forms of art, such as the works of Beethoven, Respighi, Dvorak, and Chopin, were condemned in CCP papers as "bourgeois decadence".

+Seeking emulate the Yan'an Talks, Jiang Qing organized an arts forum with the People's Liberation Army in 1966.
+This was the Military Arts & Literature Work Conference, which she planned in conjunction with Lin Biao.
+The group gathered at the forum contended that cultural workers should be totally reorganised.
+A summary of Jiang's analysis at the forum was later distributed widely during the Cultural Revolution and became a significant document.

 Academic Cai Xiang writes that over time, the important principles of the Yan'an Talks became increasingly simplified, ultimately resulting in the dogmatizing of the requirements for literature during the Cultural Revolution, which undermined the radicalism of China's socialist literature.
 After the death of Mao and the rise of reformist leaders like Deng Xiaoping, who condemned the Cultural Revolution, the Yan'an talks were officially reevaluated.
 In 1982, the CCP declared that Mao's doctrine that "literature and art are subordinate to politics" was an "incorrect formulation", but it reaffirmed his main points about art needing to reflect the reality of the workers and peasantry.

-21 century
+21st century

 For the 70th anniversary of the Yan'an Talks in May 2012, a group of 100 Chinese writers and artists including Mo Yan participated in hand-copying the text of the Yan'an Talks as a celebration.

 On 15 October 2014, General Secretary XI Jinping emulated the Yan'an Talks with his Speech at the Forum on Literature and Art.
 Consistent with Mao's view in the Yan'an Talks, Xi believes works of art should be judged by political criteria.
 In 2021, Xi quoted the Yan'an Talks during the opening ceremony of the Eleventh National Congress of the Federation of Literature and Art and the Tenth National Congress of the Chinese Writers Association.